c-schumacher/SA-Community-Detection/README.md

 # Simulated Annealing-Community Detection
-Simulated annealing approach to biologically constrained community detection
+Simulated annealing approach to community detection in a constrained biological neural network